Sorry, you need to enable JavaScript to visit this website.

 Our primary motivation in developing this playbook is to spark creativity in the articulation of a program’s activities and outcomes, so think of this as a starting point—we encourage you to play around with the different templates to develop program theories that best meet your needs.
 It’s a playbook, play around!
 The playbook illustrates six different program theories:

 • A Logic Model lists program inputs, activities, outputs, and outcomes.
 This is the most common type of program theory.
-It can provide a simple and accessible program overview—which is great for communication purposes.
+It can provide a simple program overview—which is great for communication purposes.

 • A Theory of Change describes how specific program inputs, activities, outputs, and outcomes are assumed to be connected.
 Although some evaluators talk of theories of change and logic models interchangeably, a theory of change provides a more detailed description of how a program is intended to bring about the desired outcomes.